AndreiCostiv/blockchain_lp/README.md

 You will also see any lint errors in the console.

 ### `gulp watch`
-Lunches task manager - gulp, that inits sass-preprocessor.
+Launches task manager - gulp, that inits sass-preprocessor.

 ### `npm test`